Published on August 13, 2024

 • Nasal decongestant sprays include phenylephrine hydrochloride (Neo-Synephrine) and oxymetazoline (Afrin).

-Oral decongestants can cause a number of side effects, including increased blood pressure, insomnia, irritability and headache.
+Oral decongestants can cause a few side effects, including increased blood pressure, insomnia, irritability and headache.
 Decongestants may cause problems urinating if you have an enlarged prostate.
-Check with your health care provider before taking decongestants if you have high blood pressure or heart disease or if you're pregnant.
+Check with a healthcare professional before taking decongestants if you have high blood pressure or heart disease or if you're pregnant.

-Don't use a decongestant nasal spray for more than 2 to 3 days at a time because it can worsen symptoms when used continuously (rebound swelling).
+Don't use a decongestant nasal spray for more than 2 to 3 days at a time because it can worsen symptoms when used continuously.
+This is known as rebound congestion.

 Cromolyn sodium

 Cromolyn sodium can help relieve hay fever symptoms by preventing the release of histamine.
-This medication is most effective if you start using it before you have symptoms.
-Cromolyn sodium is available as a nonprescription nasal spray that must be used several times a day.
-It's also available in eye drop form with a prescription.
-Cromolyn sodium doesn't have serious side effects.
+This medicine is most effective if you start using it before you have symptoms.
+Cromolyn is available as a nonprescription nasal spray to be used several times a day.
+It also is available in eye drop form with a prescription.
+Cromolyn doesn't have serious side effects.

 Leukotriene modifier